DhruvS5227/reddit/README.md

+By using the pushshift API
-we extract reddit the reddit posts by using the start date and end datre date of a subreddit.
+we extract the reddit posts by using the start date and end end date of a subreddit.